heig-PDG/mono/wiki/SCENARIOS.md

-# User cases
+# Features

-### What should the user be capable of ?
-All following points require the user has installed the app and created a profile, requiring a profile picture and a pseudo.
-Then a user can :
+* Create a profile
+	* Submit his email
+	* Choose a pseudo
+	* Put a profile picture
+	* _Set a default location_

-* Post a new picture of a lunchbox
+* Post a new lunchobx picture
+	* Set a name
+	* Put at least 1 picture
+	* _Inform location_

+* Swipe other lunchbox pictures
-* Swipe pictures of other users's lunchboxes.
-These images are provided by the algorithm.
+	* Pictures are provided by the algorithm
-Swipe left an image means a dislike, or at least non-interest.
-Swipe right means a like.
+	* Swipe left is dislike
+	* Swipe right is like
+	* Buttons are also usable for these two actions

+* If there is a match...
+	* Chatting becomes possible
+	* No other tool to organise rendezvous.
+It's the users's problem

-* See other user's profile by clicking on his pseudo while swiping.
+* See other user's profile
+	* By clicking on his pseudo while swiping
-* See other user's profile by searching his pseudo.
+	* By searching his pseudo

-* Open the map of the area and see where there are other users.
-* Click on an other user displayed on the map and see his profile.
-* While seeing a profile, browse and swipe all pictures of this user.
+* While seeing a profile
+	* Browse and swipe all pictures of this user

-If two users like an other's lunchbox, it's a Match.
-Each user can start chatting with each other.
+* _Open the map page_
+	* _See where other lunchboxes are_
+	* _Click on those to like or dislike_

 ### Example 1
 * User 1 downloads and installs the app.
 It creates an account or uses his Google one.